 From pan-friend dumplings and Xi’an meat burger to gong bao chicken with spicy peanut sauce and the popular biang biang noodles, every bite of their food is mouthwatering.

-I’ve no doubt that we’ve unintentionally missed out on some great places for Chinese in Dublin in the guide above.
+I’ve no doubt that we’ve unintentionally left out some other great spots for Asian food in Dublin from the guide above.

-If you have a place that you’d like to recommend, let me know in the comments section below and I’ll check it out!
+If you have a favourite Chinese restaurant in Dublin that you’d like to recommend, drop a comment into the comments section below.